leap-stc/leap-stc.github.io/book/guides/team_docs.md

 ## Regular Maintenance

+This section documents common tasks performed as part of the Data and Computation Team's duties.

 ### Monitor User Directory Useage

 The [user directories](hub.guide.data.user_dir) of all members are on a shared volume of fixed size.
 We pay for the total size of the volume no matter if it is used or not, so we should strive to keep usage to a minimum.
 Our current policy is that \<50GB per user is acceptable.